 The New Testament always uses “call” of the origin, nature, and destiny of what we are in God’s eyes.
 It is an invitation by God to accept the benefits of salvation.
-The New Testament always uses the “call” of our heavenly calling.
+The New Testament consistently uses the “call” of our heavenly calling.

 “Call” always means the successful gospel call.
-The next word “election” refers to eternal election (Eph 1:4; 1 Pe 1:2).
+The next word “election,” refers to eternal election (Eph 1:4; 1 Pe 1:2).
 Our “call” is our summons by God, and our “election” is our selection by God.

 Ro 11:29, “For the gifts and the calling of God are irrevocable.”